What does the 80 Plus certification really mean on a power supply?

 • 80 PlusTitanium: 90% to 10%, 94% to 20%, 96% to 50% and 94% to 100%.

-In the case of power supplies for servers and systems with redundant PSUs (typical in data centers), The tests are also performed at 230 V but with slightly different tablesdesigned for continuous use and the reliability requirements of those environments.
+For server power supplies and systems with redundant PSUs (typical in data centers), testing is also performed at 230 V but using slightly different tables designed for the continuous use and reliability requirements of those environments.
 For non-redundant desktop power supplies in North America, measurements are taken at 115 V and the minimum percentages change slightly.

-Therefore, PSUs with high certifications (Gold, Platinum, Titanium) usually have a significantly higher price.However, in return they consume less energy, generate less heat, and are quieter.
-For equipment that is switched on for many hours, this extra cost can be recovered in the form of savings on the electricity bill.
+Therefore, PSUs with high certifications (Gold, Platinum, Titanium) tend to have a significantly higher price , although in return they consume less power, generate less heat, and are quieter.
+In systems that are on for many hours, this extra cost can be recouped in the form of savings on the electricity bill.

 Relationship with European regulations (ErP Lot 6 and Lot 3)